jbergstroem/mariadb-alpine/README.md

 ### Removed tooling

-Remove a lot of "quality of life: userland-tools, startup scripts and replication-related tools.
+Remove a lot of "quality of life: userland-tools, startup scripts, test stuff and replication-related tools.

 ### Faster initialization